How To Set Up Google My Business

-This helps to convey basic information about your store such as address, location, opening hours, contact number, websites, reviews, and more to customers.
+This helps to convey basic information about your stores such as an address, location, opening hours, contact number, websites, reviews, and more to customers.

 Just to give an example, here is a screenshot of me searching for “McDonalds Putra Heights” as it is the closest outlet to me.

-Looking at the screen shot above, it has given me just enough information regarding the McDonalds outlet without having to enter the website.
+Looking at the screenshot above, it has given me just enough information regarding the McDonalds outlet without having to enter the website.
 I can immediately call them, or check for times that are less busy so I can drop by to have a meal.
-This feature is especially powerful for companies and business that have a local presence and to improve their ease of being discovered on Google.
+This feature is especially powerful for companies and businesses that have a local presence and to improve their ease of being discovered on Google.

 Importance Of Setting Up Google My Business

-Other than the just conveying your business information, there are many reasons on why Google My Business is such a powerful tool that will be beneficial to your business.
+Other than just conveying your business information, there are many reasons why Google My Business is such a powerful tool that will be beneficial to your business.

 According to an article by Forbes, Google researched that over 67% of profile visitors would not research further if the company listing is complete.
 For profiles that are not complete, 41% of users tend to research further.
 So while Google My Business is helpful to your business, you can only take full advantage of it if you take the steps and effort in completing your profile.